abrennec/ofxadvanced/readme.md

 ## Learning Objectives

-- Deepening the understanding of the openFrameworks SDK and C++
+- Understanding software synthesis processes and their implementation
-- Understanding the connection between application and driver software
+- Working with MIDI and keyboard controllers to play back sound
-- Getting to know the STL containers list, deque, and map and exploiting them for performance
+- Deepening the understanding of the openFrameworks SDK and C++ in particular regarding audio
-- Reading unknown code and understanding its software design
+- Understanding the connection between application software and driver software
-- Applying your theoretical knowledge in smaller and larger practical programming examples
+- Handling unknown code and deriving general design diagrams
-- Developing and expressing your own artistic ideas with openFrameworks
+- Developing and expressing artistic ideas with openFrameworks

-## Grading
+## Grading/ECTS

-Attendance is everything.
+Attendance is everything, no grading.
 You will receive 1 ECTS for participation.
 If you would like to further develop the workshop project, we can agree on a feature set and additional ECTS.

 ---